Dashboard Member settings

 • causes of mortality

-• by (or under the responsibility of) a health professional (eg doctor, nurse, dentist, midwife or paramedic)
+• by (or under the responsibility of) a health professional (eg doctor, nurse, dentist, midwife, or paramedic), or

-• by someone who owes a duty of confidentiality under the law
+• by someone else who owes a duty of confidentiality under the law

-The processing is necessary for statistical or archiving purposes, scientific or historical research purposes and is in the public interest.
-This means that not all research is covered by this condition - only scientific or historical research that is in the public interest is covered.
+The processing is necessary for statistical purposes, archiving purposes, or scientific or historical research purposes, and is in the public interest.
+This means that not all research is covered by this condition.

 Associated conditions

-For an organisation to be able to rely on this condition, certain ‘associated conditions’ need to be met.
-To rely on this condition, the organisation must demonstrate that:
+For an organisation to be able to rely on this condition, the following ‘associated condition’ needs to be met:

-They comply with the safeguards and restrictions set out in Article 89(1) of the GDPR and section 19 of the DPA, and
+• the organisation complies with the safeguards and restrictions set out in Article 89(1) of the GDPR and section 19 of the DPA, ie it must:

 • demonstrate why they cannot use anonymised data